bit-broker/website/content/en/docs/concepts/connectors.md

 }
 ```

 Armed with these two items, data connectors can go ahead and contribute [entity instance records](/docs/concepts/entity-types/#entity-instances) into [the catalog](/docs/concepts/catalog/), by using the [Contributor API](/docs/contributor/).
-You should direct new data connectors to the [contributor documentation](/docs/contributor/records/) in order get them started with their implementation.
+You should direct new data connectors to the [contributor documentation](/docs/contributor/records/) in order to get them started with their implementation.

 {{% alert color="info" %}}
 Connector authors should be aware of the important distinction between _data_ and _metadata_ within the context of the BitBroker [catalog](/docs/concepts/catalog/).